 These observations are simply that: my observations.
 As the title of my blog indicates, this is “As I See It.”
 If I am offensive in anything I say, I apologize.
 That is not my intent.
 If I am incorrect in any information, I also apologize.
 I am not an expert, simply a traveler who visited the country for a few days.
 I hope you enjoy my views.

-Each blog post I will tell you what we did on one day of the trip, but I will also give some observations about other topics that span the length of the whole trip.
+Each day I will tell you what we did on one or two days of the trip, but I will also give some observations about other topics that span the length of the whole trip.